WTFAcademy/WTF-Ethers/en/25_Flashbots/readme.md

 ## Flashbots RPC

 Flashbots RPC is a free product for regular Ethereum users.
-By setting the RPC (network node) in your encrypted wallet to Flashbots RPC, you can send transactions to Flashbots' private transaction mempool instead of the public one, avoiding the harm caused by frontrunning transactions/sandwich attacks.
+By setting the RPC (network node) in your wallet to Flashbots RPC, you can send transactions to Flashbots' private transaction mempool instead of the public one, avoiding the harm caused by frontrunning transactions/sandwich attacks.
 If you are not familiar with the mempool or frontrunning transactions, you can read the previous tutorials on [mempool](https://github.com/WTFAcademy/WTFEthers/blob/main/19_Mempool/readme.md) and [frontrunning](https://github.com/WTFAcademy/WTFEthers/blob/main/23_Frontrun/readme.md).

 Now, let's demonstrate how to connect to Flashbots RPC using the Metamask wallet.